 A bulging, or herniated, disk occurs when the spongy center of a disk in the spine pushes out through a tear in the outer, rubbery portion of the disk.
 Symptoms can include pain and problems with mobility.

-Bulging disks are usually due to age-related degeneration, while symptoms tend to progress gradually.
+Bulging disks, also known as herniated, ruptured, or protruding disks, are usually due to age-related degeneration.
+Symptoms tend to progress gradually.

-Doctors may recommend treatment for bulging disks in the back from a range of short-term and long-term options to decompress the spinal canal and ease the pain.
+Treatment for bulging disks in the back include short and long term options that aim to decompress the spinal canal and ease pain.

-This article examines the causes and symptoms of a bulging disk.
-We also look at potential treatments and exercises that may offer pain relief.
+This article explains the causes, symptoms, and treatment options for a bulging disk, as well as pictures of a herniated disc and exercises that may offer pain relief.

 Most bulging disks occur at the bottom of the lumbar spine.
-Sometimes, the outer layer of the disk breaks down and causes a herniated disk.
-A herniated disk, also known as a ruptured or slipped disk, is when the gel-like center leaks out through a tear in the disk’s exterior wall.
+Sometimes, the outer layer of the disk breaks down and ruptures, and a gel-like center is pushed out through a tear in the disk’s exterior wall.

-Some people may experience no initial symptoms.
-However, with further disk degeneration and herniation, a person may have the following symptoms:
+Some people may have no initial symptoms.
+However, with further disk degeneration and herniation, a person may experience the following:

-- back pain that worsens with movement, such as sneezes
+- back pain that worsens with movement, such as when sneezing

 - spasms in the back muscles